Fate: The Winx Saga

-Fate: The Winx Saga is a teen drama television series based on the animated series Winx Club, created by Iginio Straffi.
+Fate: The Winx Saga is a supernatural teen drama television series based on the animated series Winx Club, created by Iginio Straffi.
 It is produced by Archery Pictures in association with Rainbow, a studio co-owned by Iginio Straffi and Viacom at the time.
 Developed by Brian Young, who also acts as the showrunner and executive producer, it stars Abigail Cowen, Hannah van der Westhuysen, Precious Mustapha, Eliot Salt and Elisha Applebaum.

 Iginio Straffi first proposed a live-action version of Winx Club in 2011, after Viacom, owner of Nickelodeon, became a co-owner of his studio and started financing his projects.
 Before approving production on the series, Straffi gained experience with live-action television working as a producer for Nickelodeon's Club 57.
 Principal photography for Fate eventually began in September 2019 in Ireland.

 Early in production, Nickelodeon's American crew members from the cartoon, including Bloom's voice actress, Molly Quinn, met with the Fate production team and reviewed the pilot script.
 Rainbow's Joanne Lee also oversaw the show as an executive producer.
 Apart from them, the crew behind Fate is entirely new to the Winx franchise, and the writers were recruited from teen dramas like The Vampire Diaries.

 The series features an ensemble cast based on the characters of the animated show.
 The six-episode first season debuted on Netflix on 22 January 2021 and was watched by 57 million subscribers in the first 28 days of its release.
 In February 2021, the series was renewed for a second season, which was released on 16 September 2022.
 In November 2022, the series was canceled after two seasons.

+The story resumed in the form of a series of graphic novels published by Mad Cave Studios, the first volume of which was released in July 2024.